uptimesoftware/uptime-metric-chart/src/stable/readme.txt

 But Linux based monitoring stations will require the unixODBC package to be installed.

-This package should include the /usr/lib64/libtdsodbc.so.0 SQLServer ODBC Driver for Windows.
+This package should include the /usr/lib64/libtdsodbc.so.0 SQLServer ODBC Driver needed for MSSQL/SQLserver.

 See step #1 of 'Oracle ODBC Driver Linux Install Steps:' above for more details on installing unixODBC